Select your fleet

 Vehicle manufacturers and distributors have a responsibility for battery recycling.
 All vehicles eligible for SEAI grants require that the distributor adhere to the requirements under the WEEE scheme.
 However, this is a long way down the road.

 There is a lot of life in an electric vehicle and its battery before it reaches this point.
-And when a battery does reach its end of useful life, around 70% state of health, it still has much residual value.
+And when a battery does come to end of life in a vehicle, it still has much residual value and will be used in other applications.